 The Group's capital management practices are organized in line with the principles of the three-lines-of-defense model.
-Day-to-day monitoring and management of the Group's capital position and risks are handled by Group Finance in the Group's CFO Area.
+Day-to-day monitoring and management of the Group's capital position and risks are handled by Group Finance in (CFO Area).
 As the first line of defense, Group Finance is responsible for monitoring and managing the Group's capital position on the basis of the principles set out in the Capital Policy, including stress testing, setting capital and payout targets, preparing a capital plan and allocating the cost of capital.
 Group Finance is also responsible for the annual ICAAP.
+The Group's capital and funding plan is implemented by Group Treasury (CFO Area).